 The world of clothing contains a whole arsenal of terms to define it.
-When you add the notion of ecology to clothing, the variety of the lexicon only grows, and it's sometimes difficult to find one's way around.
+When we add a notion of ecology to clothing, the variety of the lexicon only grows and it is sometimes difficult to navigate.

-There's a huge variety of fibers on the market.
+There is a very, very wide variety of fibers on the market.
 These can be classified into 3 main categories: natural, semi-synthetic and synthetic.

 The number of natural fibers is impressive.
-These are fibers that are either of animal or vegetable origin, and which undergo mechanical transformation without the use of chemicals.
-The best-known are cotton, linen, hemp, wool and silk, but the list is much longer than that!
-We can even add a mineral component, for example gold or silver thread.
+These are fibers which are either of animal or plant origin and which undergo mechanical transformation, without chemicals.
+The best known are cotton , linen , hemp , wool and silk but the list is much longer than that!
+We can even add a mineral component when we talk about gold or silver thread for example.

-Semi-synthetic fiber is neither a synthetic nor a natural fiber.
-In other words, it's a fiber that comes from a natural raw material (e.g. bamboo, wood pulp, etc.) and undergoes a more or less toxic chemical transformation to produce rayon or viscose, for example.
+Semi-synthetic fiber is neither a synthetic fiber nor truly a natural fiber.
+That is to say that it is a fiber which comes from a natural raw material (eg: bamboo, wood pulp, etc.) and which undergoes a more or less toxic chemical transformation to give, for example, rayon or viscose.

-Following the Second World War, the use of synthetic fibers soared!
-A synthetic fabric is a textile obtained by synthesizing chemical compounds derived from petroleum (hydrocarbon).
-Examples include polyester, nylon and acrylic.
-This category is not considered environmentally friendly unless it is recycled.
+Following the Second World War, the use of synthetic fibers skyrocketed!
+A synthetic fabric is a textile obtained by the synthesis of chemical compounds from petroleum (hydrocarbon).
+We are talking here, for example, about polyester, nylon and acrylic.
+This category is not considered environmentally friendly unless it is recycled .

 Organic clothing

-Natural fibers don't necessarily mean organic fabrics.
-Organic garments are those whose raw materials are pesticide-free and whose dyes are natural.
-In this case, you can look for certification such as the Global Organic Textile Standard (GOTS) and Ecocert.
+Who says natural fiber does not necessarily mean organic fabric.
+Organic clothing is one whose raw material does not use pesticides and whose dye is natural.
+In this case, one can look for certification such as Global Organic Texile Standard ( GOTS ) and Ecocert

 Second life and second-hand are synonyms.
-These are clothes that we acquire by donation, purchase at a thrift store or clothing counter, for example, and that once belonged to someone else.
+These are therefore clothes that we obtain through a donation, purchase in a thrift store or from a clothing counter for example and which have already belonged to another person.

 Recycled clothing

-Recycled clothing can have many different characteristics.
-For example, it can come from the transformation of an existing garment.
-That is, either repairs have been made or textiles from different garments have been reclaimed to make completely new garments.
+Recycled clothing can have several different characteristics.
+This can come, for example, from the transformation of an already existing garment.
+That is to say, either repairs have been made or the textiles from different garments are recovered to make completely different new ones.

-In the recycled garment category, we can also consider garments that come from bills (left over from other confections) and end-of-rolls that would not otherwise have been used and would have found their way to the landfill.
+In the category of recycled clothing, we can also consider clothing that comes from banknotes (remaining from other confections) and ends of rolls that would not have been used otherwise and which would have found their way to the landfill.

 Vegan clothing

-Here, we're referring to a garment that contains no animal traces.
-This means, for example, that it contains no wool or silk...
-The fact that a textile is in the vegan category does not mean that it is made from plant fiber.
-Polyester, for example, is considered a vegan fiber because it contains no animal traces.
+Here we are referring to clothing that does not contain any animal traces.
+This means, for example, that it does not contain wool, silk, etc. The fact that a textile is in the vegan category does not mean that it is based on vegetable fiber.
+Polyester, having no animal traces , is considered a vegan fiber.

 Biodegradable clothing

-Biodegradable clothing is clothing that can be composted at the end of its life.
-It's a garment made from a natural fiber such as linen, hemp or cotton.
-It will degrade rapidly, unlike garments made from synthetic fibers, which can take up to 1,000 years to decompose.
+Biodegradable clothing is that which can be put directly in the compost at the end of its life.
+It is a garment that comes from a natural fiber such as linen, hemp and cotton.
+It will degrade quickly unlike clothing made with a synthetic fiber which can take up to 1000 years to decompose.

 Ethical clothing

-Here, we're talking in particular about the working conditions that prevail during the design of the fabric in all its phases, from the cultivation or extraction of its raw material to the final result in the form of a garment.
-We'll be looking for garments made by adults whose working conditions are healthy, whose working hours and wages are reasonable...
+Here, we are particularly talking about the working conditions that prevail during the design of the fabric and this in all its phases, from the cultivation or extraction of its raw material to the final result in the form of clothing.
+We will look for clothes made by adults whose working conditions are healthy, whose hours worked and salaries are reasonable...

 Local clothing

-Apart from recycled fibers, fibers are not grown or extracted locally in Canada.
-They are mostly imported from Asia, the USA and elsewhere.
+Other than recycled fibers, fibers are not grown or extracted locally in Canada .
+They are mainly imported from Asia, the United States and others.
 However, some designers favor textiles spun, woven and dyed here.

-For a garment to be considered locally made, the entire process - design, cutting and sewing - simply has to be carried out here.
-This ensures a better ethical and ecological balance.
+For a garment to be considered locally made, the entire process: drawing, cutting, sewing must simply be carried out here.
+This ensures a better ethical and ecological aspect.

 Closed loop

-A closed-loop textile means that the process creates no discharge into the environment.
-This is the case, for example, with Lyocel, whose manufacturing process discharges no water or dyes into the environments adjacent to their design plants.
-It's also a fabric that won't waste any raw materials or fibers.
+A textile designed in a closed loop means that the process does not create any release into the environment.
+This is the case, for example, of Lyocel which, in its manufacturing process, does not release any water or dyes into the environments adjacent to their design factories.
+It is also a fabric that will have no loss of raw material or fiber.

 Ecologically yours,